-Master Teacher Associates Program.
-This program is for candidates who have earned the initial license to teach at the secondary level or K-12 French and Spanish, have a record of strong teaching, and want to pursue graduate study.
-Students in this program earn the Master of Arts in Education and help supervise student teachers who are earning an initial license.
+Teaching and Learning: Theory into Practice Program.
+This program is for candidates who have earned the initial teaching license, have a record of strong teaching, and seek to pursue advanced study in teaching and learning.
+Students in this program earn the Master of Arts in Education.

 Graduate work in the Department of Education is offered leading to the master of arts in education degree.
-In addition to qualifying for admission to the Graduate School, candidates for the master of arts in education degree seeking a North Carolina Class G Teacher's License must possess a North Carolina Class A Teacher's License or its equivalent.
+In addition to qualifying for admission to the Graduate School, candidates for the master of arts in education degree seeking a North Carolina Class M Teacher's License must possess a North Carolina Class A Teacher's License or its equivalent.
 Master Teacher Fellows are not expected to hold a teacher's license when they enter the program.